-Are you looking to apply for your license but wondering how, when, and where to do so?
-Find out all you need to know about your G license in Ontario, Canada here.
-Once you have your G license and are looking for a mechanic, trust Hansma for professional, courteous, and trustworthy service.
+Are you looking to apply for your licence but wondering how, when, and where to do so?
+Find out all you need to know about your G licence in Ontario, Canada here.
+Once you have your G licence and are looking for a mechanic, trust Hansma for professional, courteous, and trustworthy service.
 Contact them today if you need your vehicle inspected or repaired.

 Where to Begin